Yogaaprila/Home-Credit-Indonesia-Scorecard-Modeling/README.md

 # **Home Credit Indonesia Scorecard Modeling**

+## Project Overview
+Home Credit is currently using various statistical methods and Machine Learning techniques to make credit score predictions.
+Now, as a Data Scientist Intern, we will unlock the full potential of our data.
+By doing so, we can ensure that customers who are able to repay are not rejected when applying for loans, and that loans are provided with a principal, maturity, and repayment calendar that will motivate customers to succeed.

 ## Problems
 Home Credit Indonesia is facing several challenges:
 1. Ensuring that customers who can repay their loans (class 0) are not rejected to increase profitability.